-Cracking on the un-processed side of the weld and base material was characteristic of SCC with fine cracks running near perpendicular to the direction of maximum residual tensile stresses which is parallel to the weld line.
+Cracking on the un-processed sides of the welds and base material was characteristic of SCC with cracks running near perpendicular to the directions of maximum residual tensile stresses.
 The majority of cracking was observed in the region 0.5 in. to 1.25 in.
-(13 to 38 mm) from the centerline of the weld.
+(13 to 38 mm) from the fusion line of the weld.

-Surface roughness results are presented graphically in Figure 14.
+Surface roughness results are presented graphically in Figure 15.
 The LPB treatment improved the surface finish.
 Surface roughness in the parallel direction was reduced by nominally 70% due to LPB.

-Figure 14.
+Figure 15.
 Average Ra surface roughness of specimen on untreated and LPB treated regions.

-CASE 2 - ALLOY 22 WELD MOCK UP
+ALLOY 22 WELD MOCK UP

-Figure 15 shows the residual stress distribution as a function of distance and depth for the as-welded specimen.
+Figure 16 shows the residual stress distribution as a function of distance and depth for the as-welded specimen.
 In the as-welded condition for any given depth the highest tensile stress is located adjacent to or at 0.2 in.
 (5 mm) from the fusion line.
 Tensile stresses are highest, approaching +150 ksi (+1034 MPa) at the previously highly cold worked surface and at the 0.005 in.
 (0.127 mm) depth.
 Stresses cross from tension to compression at distances greater than 0.75 in.
 (19 mm) from the fusion line.

-Figure 16 shows the residual stress distribution for the as-welded, LSP and LPB treated plates as a function of depth at a location 0.5 in.
+Figure 17 shows the residual stress distribution for the as-welded, LSP and LPB treated plates as a function of depth at a location 0.5 in.
 (12.7 mm) from the fusion line.
 LSP introduced a maximum compressive stress of -87.4 ksi (-603 MPa) at a depth of 0.010 in.
 (0.254 mm) below the surface.
 LSP produced a depth of compression on the order of 0.08 in.
 (2 mm).
 LPB treatment produced a maximum compressive stress of -81.6 ksi (-563 MPa) at a depth of 0.039 in.
 (1 mm) from the surface.
 The residual compression imparted by LPB is significantly deeper than that of LSP.
 This greatly increased depth of compression over LSP further ensures complete mitigation of SCC.